About Vue Vixens

 A note to students: unsure if you will fit into a Vue Vixens skulk?
 If you are a new Vue.js developer who identifies as a woman, you are welcome.
 This group’s focus is on the education and promotion of women developers, and those who identify as such.
 We are trans-friendly.
 The founder of Vue Vixens, Jen Looper, is a Wellesley College Alumna (class of '92) and takes the college's admission criteria as a blueprint.
 To paraphrase their statement of admissibility:

-"We will admit any person who lives as a woman and consistently identifies as a woman; therefore, candidates assigned male at birth who identify as women are eligible.
+"We will admit any person who lives as a woman and consistently identifies as a woman.
 We also welcome those who were assigned female at birth and who feel they belong in our community of women.
 We seek to provide students with a uniquely empowering learning environment—one designed specifically to prepare women to thrive in a complex world."

 Thank you for understanding! 🦊